Azure/azure-webjobs-sdk-extensions/README.md

 * **job** : The name of your Continuous WebJob
 * **path** : This is the route identifying the specific WebHook function to invoke.
 By convention, this is {ClassName}/{MethodName}, but can be overridden/specified explicitly via the WebHookTrigger attribute.

 In addition to functions using the WebHook trigger, you can invoke **any** of your job functions via an http request.
 When resolving an incoming POST request, if the route doesn't match a WebHookTrigger decorated function, a search is performed for a function matching the {ClassName}/{MethodName} convention described above.
 If found, that function is invoked, and the function parameters are parsed from the JSON body of the request.
 An example of this can be seen [in the walkthrough](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki/WebHooks-Walkthrough).
-This ability to invoke your functions via HTTP requests opens the door for automation scenarios, and compliments the way you can invoke/replay functions via the WebJobs Dashboard.
+This ability to invoke your functions via HTTP requests opens the door for automation scenarios, and complements the way you can invoke/replay functions via the WebJobs Dashboard.

 Support for the [ASP.NET WebHooks SDK](http://blogs.msdn.com/b/webdev/archive/2015/09/04/introducing-microsoft-asp-net-webhooks-preview.aspx) is also built in.
 That SDK provides WebHook Receiver classes that handle the diverse WebHook authentication schemes of various providers.
 For providers that the SDK supports it is recommended that you use those receivers for authentication.
 For example, to leverage this for GitHub, you would: